 This brand new, 6,000-square-foot studio addition to Tracy's empire (other locations include Tribeca, Watermill, and Brentwood to name a few) offers the full Anderson experience from the dance-based and muscular structure workouts, to food, to athleisure wear.
 Built into what was a former movie theatre, this unique space houses two cavernous, temperature-controlled workout studios, a street-level café—beyond convenient to pick up that pre-class organic coffee or post-workout fueling smoothie—and the full range of Anderson's athletic wear.
 Hosting group and private classes, the full spectrum of options from membership to drop-in are available—but, for those who can't make it to the studio, don't stress, you can stream the live classes from the comfort of your own home.

 819 Madison Ave., Upper East Side

-Walking into this Madison Avenue spa feels like you’re entering an especially light, bright, chic private home—and that’s on purpose—the space is inspired by co-founder Mathilde Thomas’ Parisian apartment.
-But in place of Netflix and chores, you’ll find four service rooms when you can get amazing spa treatments, all using Caudalie’s signature grape- and grapevine-infused products.
-Body treatments include the sublimely relaxing Honey & Wine Wrap to the targeted and effective Slimming Concentrate Treatment, but the star of the show is the Caudalie Grand Facial Treatment—which uses grape-seed polyphenol-rich products to give you a lasting glow.
+Walking into this Madison Avenue spa feels like you’re entering an especially light, bright, chic private home—and that’s on purpose: The space is inspired by cofounder Mathilde Thomas’s Parisian apartment.
+But in place of Netflix and chores, you’ll find four service rooms where you can get amazing spa treatments, all using Caudalie’s signature grape- and grapevine-infused products.
+Body treatments include the sublimely relaxing Honey & Wine Wrap and the targeted and effective Slimming Concentrate Treatment, but the star of the show is the Caudalie Grand Facial Treatment, which uses grape-seed polyphenol-rich products to give you a lasting glow.
 You can get the same amazing treatments at the brand’s downtown spa, inside the Oculus.

 1496 2nd Ave., Upper East Side